Johnstown, Wrexham

-Johnstown is a village (and former electoral ward) in Wrexham County Borough, Wales, and forms part of the old coal mining community of Rhosllannerchrugog.
-It is thought to have been named after John Bury, a mid 19th century member of Wrexham's first Town Council, who built a number of houses in the area.
+Johnstown is a village (and former electoral ward) in Wrexham County Borough, Wales, and forms part of the historic coal mining community of Rhosllannerchrugog.
+It is thought to have been named after John Bury, a mid-19th century member of Wrexham's first Town Council, who built several houses in the area.

 The disused coal mine at Hafod is situated to the east of the village and the mine's former coal tip has now been converted to a country park, Bonc yr Hafod.
 The nearby clay quarry was used as a landfill site for waste from Liverpool.
 It now takes waste from anywhere after the transfer to Cory's.

 The village has approximately 4,000 inhabitants, living in 1,300 households which are split into three main areas, the Moreton Estate, Nant Parc and the older part of the village (taken from police figures).
 The ward population at the 2011 census was 3,266.

 Johnstown is a located on the historic earth work of Offa's Dyke.

-There are two schools in Johnstown: Johnstown Infants School and Johnstown Junior School.
+There is only one school in Johnstown: Ysgol Yr Hafod.